 - Ask what happens when it is time for your child to move on to infant or primary school.
 If you are successful in getting a pre-school or nursery class place for your child this does not guarantee a place in any school attached to it.

-If you need any further help or advice to find a quality early education and childcare place, please contact the Family Information Service who will be happy to help you.
+If you need any further help or advice to find a quality early education and childcare place, contact the Family Information Service.